Provisioning and Deprovisioning

-We provide some app-specific provisioning guides that are accessible from the Okta Provisioning tab, in the product.
+App-specific provisioning guides are accessible from the Okta Provisioning tab in the product.

-After provisioning has been enabled, the flow of a user's identity throughout it's different stages is known as a user’s life cycle.
+After provisioning has been enabled, the flow of a user's identity throughout its different stages is known as a user’s life cycle.
 A profile masterA profile master is an application (usually a directory service such as Active Directory, or human capital management system such as Workday) that acts as a source of truth for user profile attributes.
 A user can only be mastered by a single application or directory at any one time.
 For more details, see the Profile Master page.
 When users are mastered by attribute, we call this attribute-level mastery (ALM).
 ALM delivers finer grain control over how profiles are mastered by allowing admins to specify different profile masters for individual attributes.
 Profile mastering only applies to Okta user profiles, not app user profiles.
 For more details, see Attribute Level Mastering. can be the "source" app from which users are imported or the target app to which attributes are sent.

 There are three possible configurations of Okta provisioning: To App, To Okta, and API Integration, each of which are accessed under Settings on the left of the screen, as shown below.

 This screen contains settings for all information that flows from Okta into the app.
 Not every feature in the following list is available for every app.

 - Profile Attribute Mappings